 The key difference between bar automata and other models for data languages, such as non-deterministic register automata~\cite{KaminskiFrancez94,KaminskiZeitlin10} or the equivalent non-deterministic nominal orbit-finite automata~\cite{BojanczykEA14}, is the use of \emph{binding transitions} while at the same time restricting to {finite} rather than orbit-finite branching.
 In this way, bar automata retain a reasonable level of expressivity; they correspond to a natural \emph{syntactic} subclass of non-deterministic register automata (unlike residual automata) with certain lossiness conditions, and are incomparable to deterministic ones.
-The central feature of bar automata are their very pleasant algorithmic properties: most notably, the language inclusion problem is decidable in space polynomial in the size of the automata and exponential in their \emph{degree}, which corresponds to the number of registers.
+The central feature of bar automata are their pleasant algorithmic properties: most notably, language inclusion is decidable in space polynomial in the size of the automata and exponential in the \emph{degree} (number of registers).
 This is in sharp contrast to standard non-deterministic register automata where inclusion is undecidable for automata with more than two registers~\cite{KaminskiFrancez94} (or one register in terms of the definition by Demri und Lazi\'c~\cite{DemriLazic09}).